 The test proceeds in a very leisurely pace.
 The examiners expect that you may give one or more responses.
 You may even reject a card without telling any reason.

 In most of the cases, you are given an opportunity to correct your responses previously given.
 But that change shall also play an important role in analyzing your inner self.

 Rorschach images were initially tested in the clinical atmosphere.
-The use of ink blot psychology upon mental retardates, normals, artists, scholars and other persons of the known characteristics has provided very important data.
+The use of ink blot psychology upon mental retardates, normals, artists, scholars and other persons of the known characteristics has provided critical data.

 The controlled studies gave birth to categories of responses in various psychiatric syndromes and resulted in numerous scoring systems.
-However, most of them have location, determinants, content and popularity as their major categories.
+However, most of them have location, determinants, content, and popularity as their significant categories.